-Jan Mann, a well-respected individual in collegiate women's golf, is in her fifth year as head women's golf coach at the University of North Carolina.
+Jan Mann, a well-respected individual in collegiate women's golf, is in her seventh year as head women's golf coach at the University of North Carolina.
 Mann, a proven and experienced head coach, became the third head coach in Carolina history and took over the program July 2009.

 Mann was crowned the 2011 ACC Coach of the Year, the second time she has received that honor.
 She was also selected the 2005 ACC Coach of the Year when she was the head coach at Virginia.